What Is Promethease? How To Use It To Understand Your Genome -- For The DNA Amateur

-Promethease generates a report using genetic information found on SNPedia.
-SNPedia is essentially Wikipedia for genetic mutations and variants, and it is constantly updated with new and recently completed studies reporting on genetic variants.
+Promethease generates a report using genetic information found on SNPedia.com.
+SNPedia is essentially a Wiki for genetic mutations and variants, and it is constantly updated with new and recently completed studies reporting on genetic variants.

 But, Promethease has some limitations…

 You should also know that because Promethease only connects users with readily available research, they avoid any role in interpreting or delivering health advice or diagnosis.
-Thus, they are not monitored by the FDA for the services they offer, like many of the larger genetic testing service companies are.
+Thus, they are not monitored by the FDA for the services they offer, unlike many of the larger genetic DNA testing service companies.
 For instance, offering a nice visual on your chances of getting Parkinson’s disease is nice, but it is actually interpreting a very complex set of data.
 Just know, if you use Promethease, you are diving into the very complex world of academia.

 That being said, there are some very cool things you can find on Promethease.

 A typical Promethease genetics report will seem unruly at first.
 There are dozens of filters, a plethora of tools, and access to hundreds of scientific articles.
 You can use SNPedia to learn how to use Promethease, or you can check out this simple guide to see how to get started.

 Using the Promethease DNA tools, you can see how many scientific studies have mentioned your genetic variants, and how important the studies are.
 For example, you can use the Magnitude tool to search for the most popular and relevant studies, based on user votes.
 Depending on the genes you carry you can have associations with things like Alzheimer’s disease, breast cancer (BRCA genes), high blood pressure, or a wide variety of other conditions.
 Take a look at the sample report, below.